hassancodes/streetboxer/README.md

 - improved gesture tracking
 - Adding more games with support of body gestures to help the community.

+## I have written all the patterns that I have used in this game

+### Image Loader Function

+- All the images are loaded inside a single function
+- these images are added to simple dictionary
+- Later I can easily fetch these images from any where in the page.

 #### Contributors
 - Soham Nawthale
 - Muhammad Hassan